SOP for Scrap Classifications in Soap Industry

 All this needs to be used as online recycles as B types to Duplex plodder recycle system.

-All the IPQC/KPI rejected wrapped scrap which is stored for future addition need to verify for fitness and record shall be kept.
+All the IPQC/KPI rejected wrapped scrap which is stored for future addition needs to be verified for fitness and the record shall be kept.

 Segregation needs to be done in a manner where light is optimum and visibility is clear.
 The table always is used for doing this activity and it needs to be free from any contamination.